dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-09-18-performance-management-and-collaboration.md

 title: Performance management and collaboration
 ---

-Collaboration dilutes roles, siloed skills, heroes culture, and variance in engagement.
+More collaboration dilutes roles, siloed skills, heroes culture, and variance in engagement.

 Wondering how many performance management systems unintentionally inhibit collaboration because managers would then have a way harder time to figure out whom to promote.